Want to know how to create a landing page in GetResponse? What if I told you creating a landing page in WordPress is a much better solution?

-Adding content is as simple as dragging any block from the left and dropping it in place on the right.
+Adding content is as simple as dragging any block from the left and dropping it on the right.

 For example, if you want to add social proof to your page, click and drag the Testimonial block and drop it where you want to place it on your page.

 You can customize any page block by clicking it on your preview.
-This opens a panel on the left where you can change the content settings.
+This opens a panel on the left to change the content settings.

-Clicking the Advanced tab on any block shows extra settings to change colors, fonts, padding, etc.
+Clicking the Advanced tab on any block shows different settings to change colors, fonts, padding, etc.

 Many of SeedProd’s blocks also have a third tab called Templates.
 In this panel, you’ll see several different block styles you can use instantly.